department-for-transport/coffee-and-coding/README.md

 Get in touch at: coffee.coding@dft.gov.uk

 ### Contributing
 Note that resources are _publicly accessible_.
-When adding new content work on a branch and submit a pull request.
+When adding new content clone or fork the repo, work on a branch, and submit a pull request.

 Folders should adhere to the following conventions: